This Tutorial describes how to extend the Eclipse IDE with custom plug-ins.

 Follow and setting up a target file and configure your target for Eclispe development. == Using a product to define your custom IDE

 In this exercise, you will learn how to create features and products to configure and select the plug-ins for your runtime Eclipse environment.
+This is not strictly necessary for IDE enhancements but a convenient way to manage your run configurations.

 6.1.
 Creating the feature